DomNidy/saint_sim/README.md

 We use [Go Workspaces](https://go.dev/doc/tutorial/workspaces) to allow us to share packages from different go modules in this repository.

 - `/apps`: Directory containing the various applications
+  - `/apps/gateway`: Receives requests from front-end clients and routes them to appropriate backend services.
-  - `/apps/discord_bot`: The Discord bot application _(forwards requests to `api`)_
+  - `/apps/discord_bot`: The Discord bot application _(forwards requests to `gateway`)_
-  - `/apps/api`: The API server application
+  - `/apps/api`: Rest API.
   - `/apps/simulation_worker`: Application which handles simulation requests from users by invoking `simc`, then persists the results to the database
-- `/pkg`: Directory containing packages shared and used throughout `/apps`
+- `/pkg`: Directory containing modules shared and used throughout `/apps`

   - `/pkg/auth`: Provides mechanisms for authenticating user requests
   - `/pkg/secrets`: Utility for reading secrets into memory
   - `/pkg/interfaces`: Contains automatically generated, shared types
   - `/pkg/utils`: Miscellaneous shared utilities

 - `/db`: Contains SQL scripts used to initialize Postgres.
-These are copied into the Postgres container on launch and executed. *(Note: these only are executed if the Postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details)*
+These are copied into the Postgres container on launch and executed. _(Note: these only are executed if the Postgres container is started with an empty data directory, read the [image docs](https://hub.docker.com/_/postgres) for more details)\_

 ## Running